Shrewsbury Town F.C.: Rivals

-The club maintains various fierce rivalries.
+The club maintains several rivalries.
 The rivalry with near-neighbours Hereford United was ranked nineteenth in The Daily Telegraphs Twenty fiercest rivalries in English football in 2015.
-Known as the 'A49 derby' due to the road that connects Shrewsbury with Hereford, it has not been played since Hereford United went out of business and reformed as Hereford FC, who now play in the National League North, 3 divisions below The Shrews.
+Known as the 'A49 derby' due to the road that connects Shrewsbury with Hereford, it has not been played since Hereford United went out of business and reformed as Hereford FC, who now play in the National League North, three divisions below The Shrews.
 This is similar to the rivalry with the now defunct Chester City.
 In 2010, a new club was formed named Chester FC who, like Hereford, also compete in the National League North and are yet to meet Shrewsbury in any competition.

-The club also maintains a fierce cross-border rivalry with Wrexham, however, this fixture is now also very rarely competed due to Wrexham's relegation from the Football League in 2008.
+Another rivalry for the Shrews is with Welsh club Wrexham.
+Following Wrexham's relegation from the Football League in 2008, the fixture was not competed again until 2024 for an FA Cup match.
+The two sides also met in League One during the 2024–25 season.

 The club's other main rivals include Walsall, Wolverhampton Wanderers, Port Vale and Shropshire rivals AFC Telford United.

-Attendance records

-The record for a Shrewsbury Town home fixture came on 26 April 1961 swelled by a large travelling contingent from Walsall, when 18,917 turned up in a Football League Third Division fixture.

-The record attendance for a fixture at New Meadow currently known as Montgomery Waters Meadow, came on 28 October 2014 when 10,210 attended a Football League Cup 4th round tie vs Chelsea.
-The capacity was expanded from 9,875 to 10,360 with the introduction of temporary stands in two corners of the ground.

-A list of the top ten attended fixtures in matches involving Shrewsbury Town.